 - Product manufacturers

-For example, if someone’s negligence caused you to fall, they could be responsible rather than a property owner.
+For example, if a business rents property from someone else and their contract states that the business assumes full responsibility for maintaining the premises, they could be responsible rather than a property owner.
 Likewise, defective equipment that causes a leak could make the manufacturer liable.
-The property owner could even share liable with a manufacturer if they failed to recognize and correct a problem that arose from faulty equipment.
+The property owner could even share liability with a manufacturer if they failed to recognize and correct a problem that arose from faulty equipment.

-We are familiar with how negligence leads to each of these and other types of incidents and can help you identify the liable party in your case.
+Our legal team is familiar with how negligence leads to personal injuries and can help you identify the liable party in your case.

 - Tracked liquids or other slick substances